aksakalli/BugAlgorithms/README.md

-Here is the bug0, bug1 and bug2 motion planning algorithms that implementation on Webots simulation environment.
+Here is the bug0, bug1 and bug2 motion planning algorithms that implemented in Webots simulation environment.
 Pioneer robot is used that equipped with following sensors:

 * 2x GPS
 * 7x infra-red front side sensor